vinlind/cfgs/README.md

 # cfgs
-my config and autoexec files for source games
+my configs and autoexec files for source games